 Dave was brought up sailing in Northwest waters, starting out in El Toros and Penguins and then graduating to large boat racing around the Sound.
 He continues to sail the waters of the Pacific Northwest, cruising the east and west coasts of Vancouver Island.
 He has sailed in Maine, Scandinavia, the Caribbean, New Zealand and Australia.
 As a Seattle native and retired architect, he keeps himself busy designing and sewing bags from recycled sails when he is not saiing with his family on their Valiant 40.

-A founding director and past president of the Foundation.
-A co-inventor of the Lifesling, Doug has raced cruising boats on Puget Sound and has extensive offshore racing experience: Transpac, Single Handed Transpac, Tahiti Race, eleven Victoria Maui Races 1968-2006.
-Doug has also cruised to the South Pacific, Alaska, and circumnavigated South America by way of Cape Horn and the Panama Canal.
-Doug currently races his 42 foot custom Perry design cutter Night Runner.
-Doug is an attorney with Mikkelborg, Broz, Wells and Fryer.
+A founding director and past president of The Sailing Foundation, Doug was actively involved with the Foundation right up until his passing in April of 2020.
+A co-inventor of the Lifesling, Doug raced cruising boats on Puget Sound and had extensive offshore racing experience: Transpac, Single Handed Transpac, Tahiti Race, eleven Victoria Maui Races 1968-2006.
+Doug also cruised to the South Pacific, Alaska, and circumnavigated South America by way of Cape Horn and the Panama Canal.
+Doug raced his beloved 42 foot custom Perry design cutter Night Runner.
+Doug was an attorney with Mikkelborg, Broz, Wells and Fryer.

 Dick has raced sailboats since the age of nine.
 For most of his life he sailed dinghies – in college, frostbiting on Long Island Sound, and then International 14s and Lasers in Seattle.
 More recently he has enjoyed PHRF racing and cruising on Puget Sound in his Laser 28.
 After many years on the faculty of the University of Washington, Dick turned his attention to the racing rules for sailing.
 Since 1984 he has written a monthly column on the rules in Sailing World.
 He served as chairman of the US Sailing Racing Rules Committee and now is chairman of the International Sailing Federation’s committee responsible for publishing the 2017 edition of the racing rules.
 He is a US Sailing Senior Judge who regularly judges high school sailing championships in the Pacific Northwest.